atcs-wang/inventory-webapp-06-auth/README.md

   * At  `Choose your path`, click `Integrate Now` beneath `I want to integrate with my app`

   * At  `Configure Auth0`, the `Allowed Callback URL` box should contain `http://localhost:3000/callback` and the `Allowed Logout URLs` box should contain `http://localhost:3000`.
-Change the number from `3000` to whatever your PORT value is during development.
-(Mine is 8080)
+If necessary, change the numbers from `3000` to whatever your PORT value is during development.

   * At `Integrate Auth0`, take the command